artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-ansible.rst

      the same machine, then you should supply ``http://127.0.0.1:8000`` as the Storage Service URL at this screen.
-   - If the Storage Service and the Archivematica dashboard are installed on different nodes (servers), then you must use the public IP of your Storage Service instance, e.g., ``http://<MY-IP-ADDR>:8000`` *and* you must ensure that any firewall rules (i.e., iptables, ufw, AWS security groups, etc.) are configured to allow requests from your dashboard IP to your Storage Service IP on the appropriate port.
+   - If the Storage Service and the Archivematica dashboard are installed on different nodes (servers), then you should use the IP address or fully-qualified domain name of your Storage Service instance, e.g., ``http://<MY-IP-ADDR>:8000`` *and* you must ensure that any firewall rules (i.e., iptables, ufw, AWS security groups, etc.) are configured to allow requests from your dashboard IP to your Storage Service IP on the appropriate port.

 :ref:`Back to the top <install-ansible>`